-We aim to encourage other organisations in our sector to fully engage, to share what we know and have found to be effective, to offer our collateral at no cost to others, to share our challenges, to be open to learning, to lead and support innovative approaches and to identify risks.
-We also want to lead the way and speak out when instances of modern slavery are found.
+We aim to encourage other organisations in our sector to fully engage, to share what we know and have found to be effective, to offer our collateral at no cost to others, to share our challenges, to be open to learning, to lead and support innovative approaches, to identify risks and to address through education, remedy, collaboration and government engagement.
+We remain committed to leading the way and speaking out when instances of modern slavery are found.

-We recognise as a Board that for some of the most vulnerable in our society and in our supply chains, the events of the last 18 months have put them in a position of increased vulnerability and further exposed them and their families to exploitation.
-The pandemic has meant that human rights and modern slavery are firmly at the top of our own agenda like never before, and rightly so.
+We recognise as a Board that for some of the most vulnerable in our society and in our supply chains the pandemic has further increased vulnerability and further exposed them, their families, and communities to exploitation.
+The pandemic has meant that human rights and modern slavery remain firmly at the top of our own agenda like never before.

 We have a robust and far-reaching Business & Human Rights Roadmap to 2030.
 We are clear what this means for us in terms of concrete actions in the coming 12 months.
 We have total alignment across our business to ensure that we do all that we can to eliminate modern slavery in all of its forms.
-Internal drive, challenge and desire are strong and our message is clear; we are focused upon building knowledge, confidence and respect for human rights.
-Our people are fully engaged, and the Board is clear that we always say 'no to modern slavery'.
+Internal drive, challenge and desire remain strong, we have strengthened our business and human rights resource, and our message is clear; we are focused upon building capacity, respect for human rights and to supporting and upholding international standards.